arctic-hen7/sotto-beta/README.md

 # Sotto

+> **NOTE:** A new version of Sotto with many more features is under active development, and will be released some time in 2024.
+This version will no longer be maintained, however supports the same high-fidelity dictation, and will remain open-source.

 Sotto is a dead-simple recording and transcription app built on top of OpenAI's [Whisper](https://github.com/openai/whisper), an artifical intelligence capable of transcribing speech with near-human precision in dozens of languages.
 This app aims to make this technology accessible to everyone by creating a 'point-and-click' experience for transcription.

 ## Who is this for?